Casewise and Cellwise Robust Multilinear Principal Component Analysis

 Figure~\ref{fig:Dorrit_EnhancedCellmap} shows the ROMPCA residual cellmap where cells in adjacent columns have been aggregated such that the first 8 columns in the residual map correspond to the emission wavelengths at an excitation wavelength of 230 nm, the next 8 columns correspond to an excitation wavelength of 235 nm, and so on.
 This results in 18 blocks, which are separated by thin green lines.
 We see that ROMPCA has identified cellwise outliers in many observations, but mostly in the cases 2, 3 and 5.

 These three observations also most pronounced stand out in the residual distance plot in Figure~\ref{fig:Dorrit_RMCPA_ResDist}.
 Five more mixtures are colored red and thus flagged as casewise outliers.
 They contain a substantial fraction of cells that are mildly outlying.
-Only 7 mixtures are found to be regular.
-The remaining mixtures exceed the cutoff as they contain cellwise outliers which enlarges their residual distance.
+Only seven mixtures are identified as having a low residual distance.
+The remaining 12 mixtures exceed the

-Following \cite{Goldfarb:L1} we next apply a PARAFAC decomposition to the ROMPCA fitted matrices $\hat{\mathcal{X}}_n$ that correspond to the $\tilde{N}=19$ cases with a casewise weight of 1.
-We construct the 3-order tensor $\widetilde{\mathcal{X}}$ where the first mode represents the observations, so $\widetilde{\mathcal{X}}_{\tilde{n},:,:}=\hat{\mathcal{X}}_{\tilde{n}}$ for $\tilde{n}=1,\ldots,\tilde{N}$.
+Following \cite{Heng:RobustTensor} we next apply a PARAFAC decomposition to the ROMPCA fitted matrices $\widehat{\mathcal{X}}_n$ that correspond to the $\widetilde{N}=19$ cases with a casewise weight of 1.
+We construct the 3-order tensor $\widetilde{\mathcal{X}}$ where the first mode represents the observations, so $\widetilde{\mathcal{X}}_{\tilde{n},:,:}=\widehat{\mathcal{X}}_{\tilde{n}}$ for $\tilde{n}=1,\ldots,\widetilde{N}$.
 The PARAFAC model decomposes this tensor into the sum of $F$ rank-1 tensors:

 where $\otimes$ denotes the outer product between vectors.
 Here we take $F=4$ since it is known that the mixture is composed of four fluorophores.
 The emission $\mathbf{b}_f$ and excitation profiles $\mathbf{c}_f$ of pure samples were obtained earlier and serve as a reference \citep{Baunsgaard:dorrit}.
 Figure~\ref{fig:Dorrit_ROMPCA_loadings} compares the estimated emission and excitation loadings (solid lines) with the benchmark loadings (dotted lines).
 It can be seen that all loading vectors are well aligned with the pure loadings.
-ROMPCA has thus been been able to extract well the main structure from the data, and to provide an outlier-free reconstructed EEM data set to which PARAFAC could be applied.
+ROMPCA has thus been been able to extract well the main structure from the data, and to provide an outlier-free reconstructed EEM dataset to which PARAFAC could be applied.

 In contrast, Figure~\ref{fig:Dorrit_CMPCA_loadings} shows the estimated emission and excitation loadings (solid lines) obtained from the PARAFAC decomposition of the standard MPCA fitted tensors.
 They are clearly highly distorted by the outlying measurements.